 Figure 7 | Generalization of optimal control to different features sizes, control update times, and propulsion rates.
-(A) Average positioning error (/L) (Eq. ) about target point at steady-state as a function of and Pe.
+(A) Average positioning error (/LR) (Eq. ) about target point at steady-state as a function of and Pe.
 The black dashed line again indicates the optimal combinations of propulsion and update time to minimize error.
-Triangles indicate (B) Schematics for different navigation tasks characterized by (≡LO/LR; ratio of obstacle size, LO, to rod length, LR).
-(C) Summary of  under optimal control in navigation tasks in B vs. ln(Pe) and non-dimensional control update time, C. The black dash line passes through the minimum point on each contour line; this locus of points indicates the optimal propulsion (Pe) at a given control update time (C) to minimize the travel time from starting to target coordinates ().
+(B) Schematics for different navigation tasks characterized by (≡LO/LR; ratio of obstacle size, LO, to rod length, LR).
+(C) Summary of  under optimal control in navigation tasks in B vs. ln(Pe) and non-dimensional control update time, C. The black dash line passes through the minimum point on each contour line; this locus of points indicates the optimal propulsion (Pe) at a given control update time () to minimize the travel time from starting to target coordinates ().
 (D) Intrinsic position error as a function of Dr and Dt (where origin (0,0) corresponds to Dt, Dr values used in the rest of the paper) (by searching , Pe at each Dt, Dr coordinate to find minimum error as in part A).

 Using these non-dimensional quantities, we assess positioning and navigation performance as a function of the non-dimensional control update time, and non-dimensional propulsion, Pe.
 We first consider positioning error, , in free-space from the steady-state control of a particle about a target point (Fig. 7A).
-This provides a basis to understand how control parameters inflence navigation between points in subsequent analyses.
+This provides a basis to understand how control parameters influence navigation between points in subsequent analyses.
 Positioning error results show a smaller non-dimensional control update time () in general produces better accruacy.
 This is consistent with expectations in that more frequent feedback enables faster error correction, and at the same time, there is no penalty for maintaining the previous actuator setting.
 In experiments, the choice of will practically depend on hardware or software limitations (e.g., image acquisition and analysis, spatiotemporal resolution, memory requirements, algorithm expense, etc.).

 In contrast to the control update time dependence, the dependence on Pe is non-monotic at any given .
-Error is a minimum in the vicinity of Pe≈Pe* (locus of points with high asymptote) and increases for either Pe> Pe* or Pe< Pe*.
+Error is a minimum in the vicinity of Pe≈Pe* (locus of points with high asymptote) and error increases for either Pe> Pe* or Pe< Pe*.
 For a given control update time, either making the propulsion rate significantly slower or faster than the diffusion rate increases error.
-Practically, backward sloping contours above and below Pe≈Pe* indicate a cooperative relationship between decreasing  and either increasing or decreaing Pe.
-For Pe> Pe*, the interpretation is that faster propulsion together with shorter control update times reduces position error (e.g., driving a car at high speed requires fast reaction time).
-For Pe< Pe*, slower propulsion in combination with shorter control update times also reduces position error, presumably because the process is now simply tending toward an uncontrolled diffusive process.
-In summary, simply varying Pe while keeping fixed degrades positioning performance, but varying both together produces the optimal outcome (i.e., minimum positioning error).
+Practically, backward sloping contours along Pe≈Pe* indicate a cooperative relationship between decresing  and increasing Pe to produce minimum error When Pe> Pe*, faster propulsion together with larger control update times increases position error, analogous to driving a car at high speed with slow reaction time.
+The larger position error when Pe< Pe* is because slower propulsion cannot sufficiently reduce the position error contributed from Brownian motion, and the process is now simply tending toward an uncontrolled diffusive process.
+In summary, simply varying Pe away from Pe* while keeping fixed degrades positioning performance, but varying both together produces the optimal outcome (i.e., minimum positioning error).

-With an understanding of positioning error dependence on control parameters, we assess now assess navigation performance vs. and Pe.
+With an understanding of positioning error dependence on control parameters, we now assess navigation performance vs. and Pe.
 We first consider mean first passage time, , for different navigation tasks including navigation in free space and around different sized obstacles.
 Specifically, we investigate navigation between two points in free-space and between two points around obstacles of different dimensions compared to the rod dimension (Fig. 7B) (where =LO/LR; ratio of obstacle size, LO, to rod length, LR).
 Plots of  vs. and Pe are reported for three values of  =20, 40, and ∞ (Fig. 7C).